Children’s Tax Exempt Plan

 Added value for your child – Member Benefits

-Taking out a Children’s Tax Exempt Plan means your child is part of the Foresters Friendly Family, and can enjoy some wonderful, unique benefits including discretionary grants to help with the higher education and to support life’s ups or downs.
-In 2022, we gave back over £1.65 million to our Foresters and POIS members in the form of discretionary grants and charitable donations.
+Taking out a Children’s Tax Exempt Plan means your child is part of the Foresters Friendly Family, and can enjoy some wonderful, unique benefits including discretionary grants that don’t need paying back to help with the higher education and to support life’s ups or downs.
+In 2023, we gave back over £1.72 million to our Foresters and POIS members in the form of discretionary grants and charitable donations.

 Find out more